CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Root cause localization framework

 For the weighted DAG ($G$), we can rank metrics with the PageRank algorithm.
 PageRank works according to the number of incoming edges and the probability of anomalies spreading through the graph.
 We define $P_{ij}$ as the transition probability of node $i$ to $j$:

 Here, $w_{ij}$ is the weight between node $i$ and $j$.
 We define $P$ as the transition probability matrix.
 Then, we can get the PageRank vector $v$ as proposed by \cite{page1999pagerank} as:

-Here, $n$ is nodes number, $a\in(0,1)$ is the teleportation probability, and it means that the random walk will continue with probability $\alpha$ and jump to a random node with probability $1-\alpha$.
-We use $\alpha=0.85$ in this paper.
-Before using the root cause inference method, we first reverse edges in $G$ and use the absolute value of all weights.
+Here, $n$ is the number of nodes, $\alpha\in(0,1)$ is the teleportation probability, and it means that the random walk will continue with probability $\alpha$ and jump to a random node with probability $1-\alpha$.
+We use the default setting $\alpha=0.85$ \cite{becchetti2006distribution}.
+To get results of the root cause inference method better, we first reverse edges in $G$ and use the absolute value of all weights.
 After running the root cause inference method, we rank the PageRank scores of all nodes and get the ranked list as shown in Figure \ref{fig:fram}(c).
+The higher the ranking on the list, the more likely the root cause is.